Labiri/nazcawiki/metrics.md

 ### Even Distribution
 An even distribution model maintains an equal USD value of each asset in the portfolio.
 The assets are equalized during each rebalance period to account for the profits and loses of each asset during that period.
 It is a contrarian investing method - meaning that when the price goes up, you sell, when the price goes down, you buy.

-**Example \ Case study:**
-You begin with a portfolio of 50% ETH and 50% LTC.
-During the first rebalance period the price of LTC doubles.
-Your portfolio now looks like 33.3% ETH and 66.6% LTC.
-To re-establish the even distribution, you must sell LTC and buy ETH.

 **Pros:**

 * Largely diversified, and equal reliance on each asset.